conancat/fbscrape/readme.md

         -h, --help             output usage information
         -V, --version          output the version number
-        -p, --page <page>      Facebook Page ID that you want to scrap.
+        -p, --page <page>      Facebook Page ID that you want to scrape.
 For example, https://www.facebook.com/starbucks page ID will be starbucks
         -t, --token <token>    Your access token.
 Generate an access token from https://developers.facebook.com/tools/explorer
-        -l, --limit <limit>    Maximum number of images that you want to scrap, defaults to 10 -o, --output <output>  Where to store the images.
+        -l, --limit <limit>    Maximum number of images that you want to scrape, defaults to 10 -o, --output <output>  Where to store the images.
 Defaults to ./images

 ## Some pages to test out with